Sharon Stone: Criticism

 On January 28, 2005, Stone helped solicit pledges for $1 million in five minutes for mosquito nets in Tanzania, turning a panel on African poverty into an impromptu fundraiser at the World Economic Forum in Davos, Switzerland.
 Many observers, including UNICEF, criticized her actions by claiming that Stone had reacted instinctively to the words of Tanzanian President Benjamin Mkapa, because she had not done her research on the causes, consequences, and methods of preventing malaria.
 Of the $1 million pledged, only $250,000 was actually raised.
-In order to fulfill the promise to send $1 million worth of bed nets to Tanzania, UNICEF contributed $750,000.
+To fulfill the promise to send $1 million worth of bed nets to Tanzania, UNICEF contributed $750,000.
 This diverted funds from other UNICEF projects.
 According to prominent economist Xavier Sala-i-Martin, officials are largely unaware of what happened with the bed nets.
 Some were delivered to the local airport.
 These reportedly were stolen and later resurfaced as wedding dresses on the local black market.

 Stone was criticized over her comments in an exchange on the red carpet with Hong Kong's Cable Entertainment News during the 2008 Cannes Film Festival on May 25, 2008.
 When asked about the 2008 Sichuan earthquake she remarked:

 Well you know it was very interesting because at first, you know, I'm not happy about the way the Chinese are treating the Tibetans because I don't think anyone should be unkind to anyone else.
 And so I have been very concerned about how to think and what to do about that because I don't like that.
 And I had been this, you know, concerned about, oh how should we deal with the Olympics because they are not being nice to the Dalai Lama, who is a good friend of mine.
 And then this earthquake and all this stuff happened, and then I thought, is that karma?
 When you're not nice that the bad things happen to you?